kemmo/dataModels/Media/PlateDetectedEvent/doc/spec.md

 ## Description

-Event raised by a `PlateDetectorFilter` when a plate is found in the data streamed.
+Event raised by the media server when a plate is found in the video stream.

 ## Data Model